joshualibrarian/keymaster/README.md

 ## The Device

-The proposal in question is an open source hardware device, small and flat, approximately one inches by two inches, as rugged and waterproof as possible.
-Internally, the device is relatively simple, including storage devices, encryption chips, a powerful enough processor to run it all, and some robust firmware.
+The proposal in question is of an open source hardware device, small and flat, approximately one inches by two inches, as rugged and waterproof as possible.
 Externally it has the following main features:

 - a twelve-key pad of capacitance buttons